NSLS-II/systemd-softioc/README.md

     HOST=myserver

     USER=softioc

-    EOF
+NAME: required to match your IOC instance name

-Note: The manage-iocs script has a subcommand 'nextport' which tries to pick an unused port number from procServ.
+PORT: type 'manage-iocs nextport', which tries to pick an unused port number for procServ.

-HOST: required to match the result of running 'hostname -s' or 'hostname -f'.
+HOST: required to match the result of 'hostname -s' or 'hostname -f'.

 USER: an user account which must exist on localhost

+CHDIR/EXEC: if you do not have a 'st.cmd' in /epics/iocs/example1, you have to set CHDIR and EXEC accordingly in the 'config'.
 See config.example for allowed items in a IOC config file.

+After you are done with customizing the file 'config', it is a good practice to use 'manage-iocs report' to confirm your IOC's configuration.

-4) Create/replace the systemd unit file (/etc/systemd/system/softioc-example.service).
-The IOC will automatically startup after the host server boots up.
+3) install the systemd unit file (/etc/systemd/system/softioc-example.service).

     #manage-iocs install example1

-    (# manage-iocs uninstall example1: this removes the unit file /etc/systemd/system/softioc-example.service)
+    (#manage-iocs uninstall example1: this removes the unit file /etc/systemd/system/softioc-example.service)

-5) Manually starting the instance
+4) Start the IOC instance.
+You will be asked if you want auto-start IOC at boot.
+If yes, the IOC will automatically startup after the host server boots up.

     #manage-iocs start example1

+It is a good practice to use 'manage-iocs status' to confirm your IOC's status.

-6) Telnet to the IOC example1's EPICS shell to see if it is really working
+5) Telnet to the IOC example1's EPICS shell to see if it is really working

-    $telnet localhost 4051
+    $telnet localhost procServ-port-number

 == IOC runtime environment ==